-Sibling children in care need to be kept together; however, there is a shortage of foster carers.
-Sadly, according to a recent BBC article, ‘Thousands of children are split up in the care system’.
-More than 12000 children in care are not living with at least one of their siblings.
-Sadly, once children are separated, the effects of this separation could last a lifetime.
+Sibling groups who enter the care system need to stay together for many reasons; however, there is a shortage of foster carers.
+According to a recent BBC article, Sadly, ‘Thousands of children are split up in the care system.’

 According to a recent BBC article, more than 1200 children in care are not living with at least one of their siblings.
-They added that freedom of information requests sent to more than 200 local authorities revealed that Social Services separated more than half of the sibling groups in care.
 Many of them will have brothers and sisters; sadly, there is little data about the extent to which sibling groups are separated.
+They added that freedom of information requests sent to more than 200 local authorities revealed that Social Services split more than half of the sibling groups in care.

 Separating sibling groups means children may permanently lose contact.

 Separation for any child is hard, but it is harder for older siblings who once were the protector.
 They know the bond between each other was the glue that kept them together; sadly, many of these children have suffered significant trauma, and thus, have lived by their own rules to survive.